Guanyu0001/BCL_ShinyApp/README.md

 - Allow the user to search for multiple entries simultaneously.
 All types of beverages were checked as default.
 3. A third feature, whether it’s a change to the UI, or a functional widget.
 - Show the number of results found whenever the filters change.
 - Allow the users to download the custom table not the full table as a .csv file.
-IN this case, it will be very helpful for them save their selection.
+In this case, it will be very helpful for them save their selection.